abdxllah/Warrior/README.md

 Warrior is a free narrative driven game that is based on the Settlement of Iceland.
-You are able to input whatever you like and therefore go on unique adventures and journies.
+You are able to input whatever you like and therefore go on unique adventures.
+It is made as an exploration of AI in narrative driven games and used to explore different options for stories.